ESRC-CDRC/ihm_dashboard/README.md

 # ihm_dashboard
-The Interactive dashboard of concessionary travel in the WMCA.
+__The Interactive dashboard of concessionary travel in the WMCA__.
 This work was supported by the UCL Bartlett Innovation Fund and is availabe for download and modficiation.

 Please see the __installation manual__ (pdf) for instructions to set up, run and modify the dashboard.